 Sovereign Sports can take care of your project from the design and planning stage through to luminaire installation and final electrical commissioning and certification.

-Static floodlights are generally more popular with tennis clubs, leisure centres and local authorities, as they can stay in position all year round.
+Our static floodlight systems are typically more popular with leisure centres, tennis clubs and other sports facilities as they tend to stay in place all year round and are extremely hard-wearing and durable.
 We can customise static floodlights to suit any requirements, supplying the columns, lights, cabling, mains connections and trenching.

-The static lighting system that we offer confirms completely to the LTA and SAPCA recommendations with regard to the Lux Rating and Uniformity Ratio – which measures the even distribution of light.
+Our static lighting conforms to the LTA and SAPCA recommendations with regard to the Lux Rating and Uniformity Ratio – which measures the even distribution of light.
 Fixed in position, the lights are ideal for consistent conditions while you play.

-In the majority of cases you will need to apply for planning permission to have any form of floodlights installed.
-This is due to the fact that the erection of floodlight columns and change of use of land needs to be approved.
+It is typically the case that you will need to apply for planning permission in order to have floodlights installed due to the fact that floodlight columns will need to be erected and a change of use in the land will need to be approved.

-You will therefore need to submit a full planning application to your relevant council.
+You should submit a full planning application to your local council, following their guidelines and instructions.
 To do this you will require drawings indicating the location of the columns as well as their design and appearance.
-You will also need to supply a datasheet, a manufacturer’s leaflet for the lights and switchgear cabinets.
+You will also need to supply a datasheet, and a manufacturer’s leaflet for the lights and switchgear cabinets.